kajoshua/kajoshua.github.io/_posts/2025-11-27-Cognition-Tips-Tricks-Hot_takes.md

 * Goodhart's Law states that "when a measure becomes a target, it ceases to be a good measure."
 * Embrace change.
 A river looks the same yet its water is always changing.
 No two experiences or relationships are ever the same.
 * A Tale of Two Seas.
 "The Sea of Galilee is flowing and lush; the Dead Sea takes but never gives."
 This demonstrates the need to donate and give back to your community.
 Example [[source](https://joycemeyer.org/Grow-Your-Faith/Articles/A-Tale-of-Two-Seas){:target="_blank"}].
+* As a retail voter, I'd recommend treating politics like the Median Voter Theorem [[Wiki](https://en.wikipedia.org/wiki/Median_voter_theorem){:target="_blank"}] and vote accordingly, rather than voting through the party line.
+That is, take some time to go through high-contensions issues and determine your own views on things.
+Then figure out which tradeoffs you value more, and which politicians are individually representing your beliefs (subject to those tradeoffs).
+You'll likely find that the politicans are voting through the party line; but you don't have to, to get your ideas heard.

 ## A list of questions you should ask people ahead of you